kuzzleio/documentation-old/guide/source/includes/essentials/_proxy-configuration.md

 ### Logs

-Kuzzle proxy uses two loggers: one is dedicated to output `access` logs, the second one is in charge or outputing `errors`.
+Kuzzle proxy uses two loggers: one is dedicated to output `access` logs, the second one is in charge of outputing `errors`.

 #### Default configuration